slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."  -- Abraham Lincoln*
 > *"The time to repair the roof is when the sun is shining."  -- John F. Kennedy*
 > *"dig the well before you are thirsty."  -- Proverb*
+> *"Improvisation is the ability to talk with oneself."  -- Cecil Taylor*
+> *"To be prepared is half of the victory."  -- Miguel Cervantes*

 - a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.
 -->